 Shirin Neshat, the best known artist in the Iranian diaspora, is a photographer and film-maker, who lives in New York City.
 Neshat has used Persian poetry and calligraphy in her works to examine concepts of martyrdom, exile, and feminism in the Muslim world.

 The condition of women in the Muslim world – especially in Iran – are dominant in her work.
-Neshat’s photographic series “Women of Allah” 1993-1997 addresses the role of militant Muslim women, who fought in the 1979 revolution that overthrew the Shah.
+Neshat’s black & white photographic series “Women of Allah” 1993-1997 addresses the role of militant Muslim women, who fought in the 1979 revolution that overthrew the Shah.
+She shows armed Islamic women clothed in full-length chadors.
 Her gelatin-silver print of “Rebellious Silence” 1994 makes dramatic use of the chador to isolate her subject’s face.
+The uncovered part of the face is written on with Farsi texts, written by Iranian female poets.

 Neshat has won numerous awards, including an international award at the Venice Biennale in 1999 and an award for best director at the 2009 Venice Film Festival.
 In 2016, she was awarded a U.S.A.
 Rockefeller Fellow.
 Neshat’s tattoo photographs can be seen in LACMA’s comprehensive exhibiton of Iranian art, “In the Fields of Empty Days” through September 9.